-

 No, as long as you have medical clearance, you can practice karate.
 Don't worry if you are not very fit, this will change quickly.

 Not at all.
-Several of our club members are in their fifties.
+Several of our club members are in their fifties or sixties.
 Some Japanese masters are still practicing martial arts in their eighties.

 Certainly!
 By providing benefits such as confidence, discipline, respect, self-control, leadership, stress relief, and self-defense, karate helps both the children who are being bullied, and the children who are bullying others.